Joseph-Galante/Final_Project_Backend/README.md

 2. I see links to view the home screen, and depending on whether I am logged in or not: I see links to my profile and logout or signup and login, respectively
 3. At the signup screen, I am able to enter a name, email, and password to make an account and be logged in
 4. At the login screen, I am able to enter an email and password to login to an existing account
-5. While on the home page, I am able to click on a single product to view its details and if I am logged in, I can add it to my cart, as well as add my own new product
+5. While on the home page, I am able to click on a single product to be brought to the login page or the product's details if I am logged in.
+If I am logged in, I can also add it to my cart without looking at its details
 6. While viewing a products details I see the product's seller, description, overall rating, and reviews.
-I am able to add the item to my cart.
-If logged in, I can leave a review about the product
+I am able to add the item to my cart and I can leave a review about the product
-7. If I click on the seller's link I go to their profile and can view their info, reviews, overall rating, and if I am logged in I can leave a review
+7. If I click on the seller's name I go to a page where I can write a review about the seller
-7. While viewing my profile, there are links to see and edit my account info, as well as see my cart, products, and orders
+7. While viewing my profile, there are links to see and edit my account info, as well as see my cart, products, orders, reviews, and add a new product to sell

 ## Routes